shantnu/Path/content/index.md

 ---

-What do you do when all seems hopeless and [life seems to be going to shit?](/what-to-do-when-life-seems-hopeless)
+What do you do when having a strong panic / anxiety attack, and [nothing seems to work?](/what-to-do-when-life-seems-hopeless)

 tldr: Fuckin' breathe